olliw42/mLRS-docu/docs/LUA.md

 2. The Lua script "mLRS.lua" or "mLRS-bw.lua" needs to be copied to the "SCRIPTS/TOOLS" folder of the radio's SD card.
 One can follow the common tutorials for how to do this.

     - ***Note***: The correct Lua version needs to be selected based on your firmware version:
-        - When using 1.3.04 or newer, you can download the Lua scripts from the [mLRS Web Flasher](https://www.olliw.eu/mlrsflasher)
+        - You can download the Lua scripts from the [mLRS Web Flasher](https://www.olliw.eu/mlrsflasher) when using v1.3.04 or newer (for older versions they are found [here](https://github.com/olliw42/mLRS/tree/v1.3-release/lua))
-        - When using 1.3.0 release, use the Lua scripts found [here.](https://github.com/olliw42/mLRS/tree/v1.3-release/lua)

 You should then be able to run the Lua script by going to SYS->TOOLS on the radio, and selecting "mLRS Configurator" or "mLRS-bw".